 Mudjacking is a term used to describe the procedure of raising a sunken concrete slab by forcefully injecting a thick grout mixture underneath it until the slab rises up back to its original position.

 Different contractors use different terms for this procedure.
 Some call it Mud Jacking, others call it Slab Jacking or Slabjacking.
 No matter what they call it, the process is the same.
-We will use these terms interchangeably.
+They will use these terms interchangeably.

 Why Does a Concrete Slab Sink Anyway?